 With many fiscal years ending June 30, there tends to be a final summer fundraising push for most nonprofits.
 Conversely, by this mid year point, many donors are deep into their summer plans – from travel to adjusting to their children’s new summer routines.
 How do nonprofits get donors to pay attention over the summer?
-What techniques do successful nonprofit fundraising campaigns have in common?
+What techniques do successful nonprofit summer fundraising campaigns have in common?
 Read on for the five elements that are critical for summer fundraising.

 Compelling Reason Beyond Fiscal Dates